 In November 2019, the FASB issued ASU 2019-12 Income Taxes (Topic 740)-Simplifying the Accounting for Income Taxes.
-The amendments in this update improve consistent application of and simplifies GAAP for Topic 740 by clarifying and amending existing guidance including intra-period allocation, reporting tax law changes and losses in interim periods, state and local taxes not fully based on income and recognition of deferred tax liability related to certain transactions.
+The amendments in this update improve consistent application of and simplify GAAP for Topic 740 by clarifying and amending existing guidance for, among other items, intra-period allocation, reporting tax law changes and losses in interim periods, state and local taxes not fully based on income and recognition of deferred tax liability related to certain transactions.
 There is also new guidance related to consolidated group reporting and tax impacts resulting from business combinations.
 The new guidance is effective for fiscal years beginning after December 15, 2020.
-We are currently evaluating the impact of adoption on our consolidated financial statements.
+The adoption of the new guidance is not expected to have a significant impact on our financial results.